liuminxuan/keras-data-augmentation-res/README.md

 ## training data

 In this paper, I use the training data from < Kaggle: Dogs vs. Cats　dataset >.
-But I just usesd a part of it.
+But I just used a part of it.
 If you want to learn more, please visit the URL: https://www.kaggle.com/c/dogs-vs-cats

 ---